-If you've played yesterday's game, SimPark, you might be forgiven in thinking that this is yet another attempt at edutainment but you're only half right.
+If you've played yesterday's game, SimPark, you might be forgiven for thinking that this is yet another attempt at edutainment but you're only half right.
 There's no teacher's guide here or talking cartoon frogs.
-In fact very little has been kiddified with a design that is very much based on real life.
+In fact, very little has been kiddified with a visual style that is very much based on real life.
 All there is in regards to "learning" is a brief encyclopedia about ants which can be completely ignored.

 The world is doomed...

-You control the only sentient ant in the colony, a yellow skinned bug with a habbit of sucking food from the mouths of other ants.
+You control the only sentient ant in the colony, a yellow-skinned bug with a habit of sucking food from the mouths of other ants.
 You use him to guide the other insects into collecting food or fighting spiders or attacking the enemy red ants.
 When they die, they turn into green food dots to take back to your queen so she can crap out more spawn.

 Her kids will eventually grow up to have one of three jobs, depending on how you set up the ratios.
-They are workers, soldiers and breeders.
-And each are necessary for progress.
+They'll either be workers, soldiers or breeders and each are necessary for the progress of ant-kind.
 The workers will essentially gather food and take care of the queen and her babies.
 The soldiers are stronger than the workers so they are perfect to attack enemies.
-Breeders are essential is you want to create more colonies in the garden, bringing you one step closer to total domination.
+Breeders are essential if you want to create more colonies in the garden, bringing you one step closer to total domination.

 You win the game when all of the red ants are defeated and you've driven the human and his pets from his home.
 Designer Will Wright has said that the inclusion of the human here was the inspiration for one of the biggest selling PC game of all time: The Sims.

 There is a following surrounding SimAnt.
 It was released on many different systems including the Amiga, Macintosh, PC-98 and others.
 It even had a port on the Super Nintendo in 1993.
 Chances are that if you were into video games back then, you had a system that could run it.
-Since then, not much has happened with the insect end of the series other than fond memories for a lot of gamers.
+In the intervening years, not much has happened with the insect end of the Sim series other than some fond memories for many gamers.
 If this were to have an improved and expanded remake (where you could conquer more than a single residence), I would certainly give it a go.

 As it is, I really like this game.
-It may be simple and easy play like a 'my first real time strategy' game, but that low barrier of entry is what makes it so accessible.
-Plus it's always good to get a heads up for when we're run by insect overlords.
+It may be simple and easy play like a 'my first real-time strategy' game, but that low barrier of entry is what makes it so accessible.
+Plus it's always good to get a heads up for when we're taken over by the insect overlords.